You have epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and chemical activity in the brain.

 - Fill your plate or bowl near the stove instead of taking all of the food to the table.

-- Replace all glass doors either with safety glass or plastic.
+- If possible, replace all glass doors either with safety glass or plastic.

 - Cross-country skiing

 There should always be a lifeguard or buddy present when you go swimming.
 Wear a helmet during bike riding, skiing, and similar activities.
-Ask your doctor about participation in contact sports.
+Ask your provider if it is OK for you to play contact sports.
 Avoid activities during which having a seizure would put you or someone else in danger.

 Wear a medical alert bracelet.
-Tell family members, friends, and the people you work with about your seizure disorder.
+Tell family, friends, and the people you work with about your seizure disorder.

 Tips for taking your seizure medicines: